Motion to Take Note

 The fact that we can do something is a case for doing it, but we need to put the importance of regulation in its context.
 Where it is most required is to deal with issues such as defining standards, competitive dynamics, failures, risk, imbalances, and those sorts of things—many of which my noble friend Lord Whitty talked about.
 We have to consider that regulation has to have a clear purpose and be easy to understand; there should be much more obligation on regulators to make sure that their regulations are understood.

 We have touched on some key issues.
 The architecture of how we make sure we get good regulation is really important.
 I share the deep concern of others who wonder how the Government’s interpretation of how they should respond to the Public Accounts Committee’s exhortation to improve and streamline regulation, or even their understanding of their own manifesto to get better regulation, can in any way be helped by undermining the useful architecture that is evolving in our country.
 The idea that the Regulatory Policy Committee should change in the way that the Government suggest, whether over the de minimis issue, giving government departments the authority to be able to define, however they wish, to establish the level of impacts or the assessments, or the controversial requirements such as the first-stage consultations, are problems, and I urge the Government to think again about how they look at the Regulatory Policy Committee.
 There is consensus on that.
 I agree with the noble Lord, Lord Curry, that it is time to strengthen, not weaken, the structures we have, and the noble Baroness, Lady Altmann, also made an excellent case.
-We need to ensure not just that we do not give departments absolute and unfettered ability to define this process but we should look at putting it on a more independent and possibly statutory footing.
+We need not just to ensure that we do not give departments absolute and unfettered ability to define this process but we should look at putting it on a more independent and possibly statutory footing.
 The definitive case was made unbelievably well by my noble friend Lady Andrews, and I urge the Minister to prioritise her questions when he answers.
 My noble friend Lord Haskel properly identified the statutory instruments, which are becoming an ever increasing problem in this House; they are being used in particular for departmental convenience and not for the public interest.

 What is to be done?
 Of course, we have to beef up the independent structures, as endorsed by the National Audit Office, and we need to include EU tax administration, the national living wage and the national minimum wage.
 We have to be truthful about the impacts.
 It is essential that we get a handle on what is happening, particularly as we go through Brexit.
 It is crucial to think small first and be easily understood, along the lines of what the noble Baroness, Lady Neville-Rolfe, said.
 It is also utterly crucial that we enforce the regulations that we have.
 I declare my interest as a landlord.
 The number of landlords who are prosecuted as against the number of complaints that are made shows that we probably do not enforce the regulations properly.
 The Residential Landlords Association found in 2016-17 that only 496 landlords were prosecuted but there were 105,359 complaints.
 I would be interested in knowing how we can process these complaints effectively.